Virginia

 D. Effect

-“Simple” pardon does not expunge the record, but “it does constitute official forgiveness and often serves as a means for the petitioner to advance in employment, education, and self-esteem.”
+Pardon: The various types of pardon are described in a “fact sheet” on the website of the Secretary of the Commonwealth.
+A “simple” pardon does not expunge the record, but “it does constitute official forgiveness and often serves as a means for the petitioner to advance in employment, education, and self-esteem.”
 The criminal records of those who receive a simple pardon are marked with a notation indicating the pardon grant, but the record remains available to the public.
 A “simple” pardon is useful in signifying rehabilitation, but Virginia authorities advise that it is not clear what if any legal effect such a pardon may have under state law.

 An “absolute” pardon is generally granted only for innocence.
 According to the Secretary of Commonwealth’s website, a petitioner must have pleaded not guilty and, if eligible, exhausted all other remedies, including filing a writ of actual innocence.
 Effective July 1, 2019, an “absolute” pardon entitles a person to automatic judicial expungement and no petition need be filed with the court.
 Va.
-Code Ann. § 19.2-392.2(I).
+Code § 19.2-392.2(I).

 A third type of pardon, a “conditional” pardon, is granted to those currently incarcerated, and has the effect of commuting the sentence.
 These include so-called “medical pardons,” a few of which have been granted for people in the state prison system who have terminal illnesses.
 See Va.
 Code § 53.1-40.02.